Susmita Pati, MD MPH, Professor of Pediatrics

 Important Dates and Events

-Pediatric Academic Societies Annual meeting, April 21st to 25th, 2022, Denver, CO (Our team members regularly attend this meeting.)
+Pediatric Academic Societies Annual meeting - our team members regularly attend this meeting

 100 Nicolls Road, Health Science Center Level 11, Suite 20, Department of Pediatrics, Stony Brook, NY